I am a political scientist studying political parties, representation, elections and text-as-data methods.

-Currently, I am a Research Associate at the Department of Communication Science at Vrije Universiteit Amsterdam.
-Under a HorizonEurope Individual Marie Curie Postdoctoral Grant, I am working on the GAPREP project that investigates the relationship between group appeals and political representation.
+From 2023 to 2025 I held a Marie Curie Postdoctoral Fellowship at the Department of Communication Science at Vrije Universiteit Amsterdam.
+Under a HorizonEurope Individual Marie Curie Postdoctoral Grant, I worked on the GAPREP project that investigates the relationship between group appeals and political representation (2023-2025).

-Previously, I was a Postdoctoral Research Fellow at University College Dublin, School of Politics and International Relations, working with WP6 of the Horizon2020 Observatory of Political Texts in European Democracies—A European Research Infrastructure (OPTED) Project (2021-2023).
+From 2021 to 2023 I was a Postdoctoral Research Fellow at University College Dublin, School of Politics and International Relations, working with WP6 of the Horizon2020 Observatory of Political Texts in European Democracies—A European Research Infrastructure (OPTED) Project.

 My research focuses on comparative European party politics, group appeals, political representation, intra-party candidate selection, and text-as-data, motivated by questions of the representative relationship between political parties and voters as a core aspect of modern democracies.
 Focusing on how political parties as collective bodies of representation go about shaping their relationship with society, I use computational text analysis methods to examine patterns of group-based appeals in parties’ election materials over time and across countries.